pslisko/performa365docs/docs/howto/work_with_exams.rst

 #. **Edit exam group** wizard opens.
 This wizard is identical to the one for adding new question groups.
 #.
 You can change general information in the first step as well as questions for this group in the second step.
 #.
 When you are done, click **Finish**.
 The question group will be updated.

+.. note:: A question group which is a used in an active course activity cannot be deleted.